-If you can prove your case by a preponderance of the evidence, you likely can recover compensatory damages.
+If your attorney can prove your case by a preponderance of the evidence, you likely can recover compensatory damages.
 However, an accident victim's recovery may be reduced if he or she is partially responsible for the harm suffered.
 The jury can determine the total damages and also assign a percentage of fault to both the plaintiff and the defendant.
 A plaintiff's recovery will be reduced by an amount equal to his or her degree of fault.Consult an Injury Attorney in the Los Angeles Area

 Residents of Los Angeles and the surrounding cities can consult the injury lawyers at Sharifi Firm if they suffer an electric shock on someone else's property.
 We understand the unique challenges of premises liability cases.
 Sharifi Firm represents accident victims in Temecula, Riverside, San Bernardino, and Rancho Cucamonga, among other Southern California cities.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.